Why do people so often

 left and right, instead of tending toward one side or the other for

 long periods?
-Look at it this way: Every government makes mistakes when
+Look at it this way: Every government, left or right,

 in power, and they